taura/build_env/README.md

 cd env/scripts
 sudo make
 ```
-  * this way you can enhance environments already running without rebuilding them from scratch everytime you modify the environment
+  * this way you can enhance environments already running without rebuilding them from scratch every time you modify the environment

 # data/hosts.csv